 b.
 Sports Education to be an integral part of curriculum

 c.
-Every school will receive sports equipments under the scheme to inculcate and emphasize relevance of sports in the school curriculum
+Every school will receive sports equipment under the scheme to inculcate and emphasize the relevance of sports in the school curriculum

 d.
 Support ‘Khelo India’